-- Converter (Transducer) : Converter takes the high voltage current and converts it to high-frequency vibrations.
+- Converter (Transducer): The converter takes the high voltage current and converts it to high-frequency vibrations.

-The materials to be welded is commonly fixed on anvil or some type of fixtures that hold them together.
+The materials to be welded are commonly fixed on an anvil or some fixtures that hold them together.
 A pneumatic press is often attached to the machine so that the pressure can be transferred to the materials using the horn.

 The basic principle of ultrasonic welding

 - Step 1 - Parts in fixture: The two thermoplastic parts to be assembled are placed together, one on top of the other, in a supportive nest called a fixture.